Staub cookware is some of the best cookware you’ll ever use. Loved by foodies all over the world, find out what makes Staub cookware is so good.

 - Mini French ovens are beautiful and offer individual portion sizes.

 - Great for keeping dips and Pâté chilled for summer entertaining.

 Features to look out for;

-- A tight fitting lid that prevents humidity from escaping, it allows cooks to retain 10% more moisture in food compared to competing cookware.
+- A tight-fitting lid that prevents humidity from escaping, it allows cooks to retain 10% more moisture in food competing for to competing cookware.

 - Semi-rough texture ideal for browning food.